NieneB/InternshipReport/index.md

   <figcaption> Geo processing chain and visualization series </figcaption>
 </figure>

 Geographical visualization can be used for 2 purposes; data exploration and information display.
 (Cartwright et al., 2004)  By interpreting graphic representations new knowledge can be created and this can be distributed by visual communication.
-The one is exploratory, whiled visual communication is explanatory.
+The one is exploratory, while visual communication is explanatory.
 (Dibiase, Maceachren, Krygier, & Reeves, 1992) In <a class="xref" href="#chain">figure 5</a> the geo processing chain is combined with the series of visualization transformations, showing  the position of visualization as exploration and communication.

-In the following sections, some forms and frameworks of geospatial visalization will be explained.
+In the following sections, some forms and frameworks of geospatial visualization will be explained.
 Starting to the first forms of static cartographic visualizations, to dynamic and animated maps.
-Eventually to web0based map, providing posibilities for interaction and user-centered designs.
+Eventually to web0based map, providing possibilities for interaction and user-centred designs.

 ###Static geospatial visualization
 Geo data has three basic symbols to represent the data, points, lines and polygons.
 Selecting the right graphic characteristic for data display is a challenging issue.
 Effective symbolization requires human creativity and judgment.
 The classic method for cartography is Bertin’s theory.
 This provides a classified system with four levels of data measurement and a list of graphic symbols that can be assigned to the visual variables.
-Bertin's graphic variables are locations, size, density/size, texture, color, orientation and shape.
+Bertin's graphic variables are locations, size, density/size, texture, colour, orientation and shape.
 After Bertin, other researchers have added to this method with more graphic variables.
-Morrison added more specifications on color, existing out of hue, saturation and value.
+Morrison added more specifications on colour, existing out of hue, saturation and value.
 MacEachren (1995) added the term clarity, build up from crispness, resolution and transparency.
 Caivano (1990) adds more dimensions on texture, defining directionality, size and density of texture.

 Deciding the right graphic variable to be assigned to a certain type of data, helps the viewer in defining the perceptual properties.
 For example, ordinal data needs the perception of being ordered, quantitative data of being proportional.
 While nominal data needs to be perceived as distinct categories.
 (Bertin, 2000; Caivano, 1990; Dibiase et al., 1992; MacEachren, 1995; Nöllenburg, 2007)